wdi-sg/gitbook-2018/05-express/express-intro/00express-http-server.md

 <span class="non-slide"></span><span class="non-slide"></span>

-Once this request reaches the server, then this server will return a response to the request emitter.
+Once this request reaches the server, then this server will return a response to the requester.

 HTTP responses are similar to HTTP requests in the way that they are text based and contain HTTP headers and status.
 Look on the first line above, again - the HTTP response returns the HTTP status code.
 This code is very useful for developers working with request/response cycles.

 ---